pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 ## What's the outcome?
 When your proposal closes, you’ll be prompted to set a proposal outcome.

-Loomio is not a poll, where the position with the most votes wins.
+Diehard.Fund is not a poll, where the position with the most votes wins.
 What the outcome of a proposal means for your group is up to you to define.
 Sometimes it makes sense to go with the majority, but sometimes even one dissenting voice means it's a no.

 Group members will be notified of the outcome, so it's a very useful tool for keeping people in the loop, clearly defining next steps and naming specific people's action points, or summarising what was learned from the proposal (whether or not it was conclusive).